nobodyscripts/LeafBlowerScript/Readme.md

 F3 - Handle new multipliers, decreasing amounts, priorities.
 Will probably need to read save file, get caps, work out how much to open to avoid breaking auto transcend limits, then ocr the buttons and openall the right amount.
-Permaloop is broken

-F6 - Need to handle auto start, finish all, auto finish, min chance, need to handle non intended items due to auto start

 F9 - Cards and borb modes have same issues